-We are delighted to welcome you backBook your tickets now, for a day out 1,400 years in the making.
-Kids Go Free until 31 October 2021 (T&Cs apply).
+2021 - the perfect time to rediscover Canterbury Cathedral!Get ready for a day out 1,400 years in the making!
+Kids Go Free until 31 October 2022 (T&Cs apply)

 Do I need to book a ticket to visit?

-We advise you to pre-book online via our website in order to guarantee your preferred entry date and time, but tickets can be bought from our Visitor Centre when you arrive.
+No, tickets can be bought from our Visitor Centre when you arrive, but we do recommend that you pre-book via our website in order to guarantee your preferred entry date and time.
 Click here to book your tickets.

 As part of our online booking process, you will also have the option to opt-in to receive Cathedral updates and marketing messages if you wish.